qwerty12/inkPalm-5-EPD105-root/README.md

 ## Setting up signature spoofing

-In order for microG to pretend it is the real GPS, [signature](https://github.com/microg/GmsCore/wiki/Signature-Spoofing) [spoofing](https://github.com/FriendlyNeighborhoodShane/MinMicroG/blob/master/install.md#microg-signature-spoofing) must be set up.
+In order for microG to pretend it is the real Play Services, [signature](https://github.com/microg/GmsCore/wiki/Signature-Spoofing) [spoofing](https://github.com/FriendlyNeighborhoodShane/MinMicroG/blob/master/install.md#microg-signature-spoofing) must be set up.
 As those two links show, there's many ways of achieving it.

 I used [fOmey's Smali Patcher](https://forum.xda-developers.com/t/module-smali-patcher-7-3.3680053/) with only these options: